Tips for Packaging, Branding, and Preparing Your Art

 Varnish- Always seal your finished paintings.
 This will protect your work from fingerprints, and smudges.
 Some varnishes also include a UV coating to protect colors from fading.
 (My favorite varnish is Liquitex High Gloss Varnish from Amazon or Blick)

 Resin- Resin is a huge trend these days.
 Both as a medium to create art, and as a protective finish for your canvas or wood panels.
-I personally haven’t tried it, as I prefer my usual gloss varnish, but resin can really take a simple piece to another level.
+I personally haven’t tried it as I prefer my usual gloss varnish and hate toxic chemicals, but resin can really take a simple piece to another level.

 Hanging materials– If you want to give your customers the option to immediately hang their art, read this post for tips.

-Frames and Matboard- Adding a frame and matboard to your work can take even a rough sketch to gallery level of presentation.
-If you work with standard sized paper, you can find plenty of precut mat and ready-made frames to fit your work.
+Frames and Matboard- Adding a frame and mat board to your work can take even a rough sketch to gallery level of presentation.
+If you work with standard-sized paper, you can find plenty of precut mats and ready-made frames to fit your work.
 Like this matboard on Amazon with a simple frame.
 (More tips in this post.)

 Sign Your Work